Siege of Safed (1266): Aftermath

-Baybars did not honour the safeconduct he had induced Leo to present to the Templars.
+Baybars did not honour the safe conduct he had induced Leo to present to the Templars.
 According to Ibn ʿAbd al-Raḥīm and Siegfried of Ballhausen, he ordered the slaughter of some 2,000 Christians.
 Other sources give the victims as 10 knights, 27 brother sergeants, 767 other soldiers and 4 Franciscan friars.
 According to the Chronicon Lemovicense, there were 3,000 survivors of the garrison.
 According to Fidentius of Padua, the garrison had been reduced to 500 or 600 by the time it surrendered.
 The Hospitallers were spared.
-The massacre of the Templars was a notable exception to Baybars' usual practice of granting safeconduct to those who surrendered.
+The massacre of the Templars was a notable exception to Baybars' usual practice of granting safe conduct to those who surrendered.

 After the siege, Leo remained with Baybars and became a Muslim.
 Baybars had Safed repaired and garrisoned with his own troops.
 He was still at Safed overseeing the repairs as late as June 1267, when he received an embassy from the Lordship of Tyre.
 Although an embassy from Lord Philip of Tyre that arrived during the siege the previous year had been rebuffed, Baybars now renewed his truce with Tyre for ten years.
 Envoys from the Lordship of Beirut had also arrived at the siege of Safed and been rebuffed.

 Already in October 1266, Pope Clement IV could mention the fall of Safed when ordering the preaching of a new crusade and the raising of funds for 500 crossbowmen to be sent to the Holy Land by March 1267.
 The Templars' heroic defence of Safed had become legendary by the early 14th century, when it was cited at the trial of the Templars in Cyprus.